ndinata/react-native-template-opinionated/README.md

 # Create Native App
 Bash script to bootstrap an opinionated boilerplate React Native project.
-Automates the installation and setting up of a bare-bones React Native project with several additional packages.
+Automates the installation and setting up of a barebones React Native project with several additional packages.
 The created project is placed in `$HOME/Desktop/`.

 ## Dependencies
 - `bash`